We are devoted to helping our veterans and the pet overpopulation problem

 Depending on the individual need of the applicant, we will train the veteran/dog team for one of two types of dogs; a Service Dog or a Therapeutic Companion Dog / Emotional Support Animal.

 A Service Dog is allowed by law to enter public places such as the veteran’s work place, restaurants, buses, stores, etc. These are rights set forth in the Americans with Disabilities Act (ADA).

 A Therapeutic Companion Dog / Emotional Support Animal will not be allowed to enter most public venues.
 This dog is fully obedience trained.
-These dogs by law are allowed to board airplanes and live in non pet friendly environments.
+These dogs by law are allowed to live in non pet friendly environments.